Skip to main content

 Region: Throughout Kuwait

-Qouzi is a festive dish featuring a whole lamb stuffed with rice, nuts, raisins, and aromatic spices, then slow-roasted until tender.
-The rice absorbs the lamb juices, creating incredibly flavorful stuffing.
-This elaborate dish is reserved for special occasions like weddings, Eid celebrations, and important gatherings.
-The presentation of whole roasted lamb symbolizes hospitality and generosity in Kuwaiti culture.
+Qouzi is a celebration dish: a whole lamb stuffed with rice, nuts, raisins, and spices, then slow-roasted until tender.
+The rice drinks up the lamb juices and turns into the best part of the plate.
+It takes real effort, so it's saved for weddings, Eid, and big gatherings.
+Bringing out a whole roasted lamb is a statement of hospitality and generosity in Kuwait.

 Karak Chai (Spiced Tea)